ptrofimov/graphobject/readme.md

 $this->assertNull($second->parent->parent);
 ```

-Have created sequence of inherited methods (tree-structure of methods)
+Having created sequence of inherited methods (tree-structure of methods)
 we can embed this structure into different contexts, the same time creating objects.

 ```php